Where can I learn more about the Genetic Counseling Admissions Match system?

 What should be included in my response to the essay questions?

 Simply put, we want to hear more about you.
 The application itself provides a guide to your academic and employment timeline.
 The essays are an opportunity for you to tell us about your experiences and your thinking.
 This is your chance to let the admissions committee really learn more about who you are.
 It is a good idea to have someone with professional experience, of any type, read and critique your essay responses before you submit your application.
+If you are reapplying, you should include commentary on any additional growth, activities, or experiences.

 Does Michigan have rolling admissions or offer delayed admissions?